Medical travel insurance

 Visa applicants are required to have medical travel insurance.
-It must cover any costs that may be incurred in connection with emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.
+It must cover any costs, with no limits, that may be incurred in connection with emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.

 The insurance is to cover costs totalling at least EUR 30 000 and be valid in all Schengen countries and throughout your stay.